-Collect data to evaluate regional performance measures as defined in the FAST Act and as established by the Commonwealth of Massachusetts and Pioneer Valley MPO.
+Collect data to evaluate and support regional performance measures and transit asset management as defined in the FAST Act, established by the Commonwealth of Massachusetts and directed by the Pioneer Valley MPO.
 This task will support planning activities included as part of Tasks 1.4, 3.3, 3.4, 3.5, and 3.6.